-Flannel is known to shrink.
+- Flannel is known to shrink.
 Use hot water and a hot dryer to obtain the maximum shrinking during the preshrinking process.
 Repeat the process if you have any inkling that the fabric may shrink even more.

 - Quilting weight cotton is readily available in most fabric stores and the quality of these fabrics varies widely, so don't take any chances.
 Dyes often wash out from the fold in the fabric.

 - Broadcloth is a heavier weight than quilting fabric but should be preshrunk to prevent it from shrinking when you are done with your project.

 - Voile or lawn usually requires a gentle machine setting or hand-washing.
 Put this type of fabric in the dryer for a few minutes to remove the wrinkles that washing creates before line-drying it.

 04 of 08

 Linen is a natural fiber that tends to shrink in the laundry.
 The fibers also soften after they have been washed, so for the finished "feel" of the fabric and to prevent a project from shrinking, wash it in hot water and machine dry it before you create anything with it.Continue to 5 of 8 below.

 05 of 08

 Wool fabric is made from natural fibers and may also be blended with other fibers.
 Almost all of them are labeled "dry clean only" and you are wise to do just that.
 Using "easy care" rather than "clean and press" is usually less expensive and gets the job done.

-If you never go the dry cleaners and know you will not take the finished item there, try your preferred washing method on a measured sample of the fabric to test the shrinking.
+If you never go to the dry cleaners and know you will not take the finished item there, try your preferred washing method on a measured sample of the fabric to test the shrinking.
 In other words, cut a 5-inch sample of the fabric and finish the edges.
 Measure the sample with the finished edges.
-Once it has been washed and dried, measure your sample again to see how the size compares after shrinking and make sure you still like the feel of the fabric before you preshrink the entire piece.
+Once it has been washed and dried, measure your sample again to see how the size compares after shrinking, and make sure you still like the feel of the fabric before you preshrink the entire piece.

 06 of 08